 Admission Dates: Fall, Winter, Spring, and Summer quarters

-Prerequisites: High School Diploma or GED required.
+Prerequisites: High School Diploma or High School Equivalency Exam required.
 Attendance at a program information session is required prior to admission into the program.

 Students participate in realistic training through the student-operated clinic on campus.
 Students perform services on live models.
 Services performed include facials, temporary hair removal, makeup, body wrap techniques, chemical peels, electricity therapies, and microdermabrasion.
 Curriculum includes all related first aid, safety, and sanitation procedures.